 On weekdays, children under the age of 14 pay an entrance fee of S$18 if they are a guest.
 They do get a subsidised rate if they are a Kidz Amaze or SAFRA Junior Dependent Member (S$10) or a SAFRA Member (S$14) though.

 On weekends, public holidays and school holidays, guests pay S$22, Kidz Amaze or SAFRA Junior Dependent Members pay S$12, and SAFRA Members pay S$17.
-Children below 2 months old enter for free, while every accompanying adult has a consistent admission fee of S$4.
+Children below two months old enter for free, while every accompanying adult has a consistent admission fee of S$4.

 Address: